dot-ammar/Physics_Ball_Simulator/README.md

 ## Overview

-This game, designed in Python with Pygame, is a physics-based simulation that provides an interactive and visual representation of key concepts from AP Physics 1.
+This game, designed in Python, is a physics-based simulation that provides an interactive and visual representation of key concepts from AP Physics 1.
 It allows users to control a ball's movement, observing real-time changes in velocity, acceleration, and distance traveled.
 The game's physics engine calculates the trajectory of the ball under the influence of gravity and user interactions, offering a practical understanding of kinematics and dynamics.

 ## Game Physics and Mathematics